-ii) Affordable housing (Adur: £3,380,600, Worthing: £2,991,900 Total: £6,372,500)
+ii) Affordable housing (Adur: £7,239,740, Worthing: £8,681,210 Total: £15,920,950)

-The Councils are committed to enabling affordable housing development for the residents of Adur and Worthing.
-The new Housing Strategy agreed earlier this year outlined the challenges clearly for the Council clearly.
-The Council is committed to working with social sector landlords to support the development of homes for rent that are safe, decent, and meet the needs of residents in Adur and Worthing.

-iii) Adur and Worthing Services (Total: £2,359,000 split as follows: Adur share: £908,840 Worthing share: £1,450,160)
+The Councils are committed to both enabling and directly developing affordable housing development for the residents of Adur and Worthing.
+The new Housing Strategy agreed earlier this year outlined the challenges clearly for the Councils.
+The Councils are committed to working with social sector landlords to support the development of homes for rent that are safe, decent, and meet the needs of residents in Adur and Worthing.
+Adur District Council also develops via the Housing Revenue Account it's own housing stock.
+In Worthing the refurbishment of Phase I of the Downview Public House has been completed with development to commence on new homes at Rowlands Road and Phase II of Downview.
+In Adur District the redevelopment of Cecil Norris House is underway, iii) Adur and Worthing Services (Total: £2,347,420 split as follows: Adur share: £905,740 Worthing share: £1,441,680)

 The two Councils provide shared services with a view to improving service standards and reducing the cost of services to residents.
 Recent investments include a new vehicle fleet for street cleaning and refuse collection services at a cost of £4.2m.
-The Councils regularly invest in vehicles and equipment for the joint services.
+The Councils regularly invest in vehicles and equipment for the joint services replacing new vehicles with electric vehicles where possible to help deliver on the Councils' plan to be Carbon Neutral by 2030.